Steven

 field near the resonant frequency are great enough to generate

-electric or magnetic dipole moments that are in turn great enough
+electric or magnetic dipole moments that are in turn great

-losses and strongly frequency dependent properties, two
+significant losses and strongly frequency dependent properties,

-consequences undesirable in many potential metamaterial
+two consequences undesirable in many potential metamaterial

 applications.
 For example, it has been shown both theoretically